Restricted Partitions and $SL_2$ Cohomology: Restricted partitions of into at most parts

-\begin{proof} From the last theorem, it suffices to show that $A_2$ and $A_3$ satisfy the condition \eqref{condition23}.
+\begin{proof} From the last theorem, it suffices to show that $A_q$ satisfies the condition \eqref{condition23} with $q\ge 2$.
 Indeed, we claim that for any $r\in\mathbb N$, Proceeding by induction on $r$, the base case $r=0$ is obviously true.
 Assume inductively that the inequality holds for some $r$.
 Now observe that

 By the inductive hypothesis, the last term is less than $q^{r+2}+q^{r+2}-1<q^{r+3}$; hence completing our inductive proof. \end{proof}